lebpac/lebpac.github.io/evans-lake.md

 ---

-We look forward to seeing you at Evans Lake this year!
+We look forward to seeing you at Evans Lake!

 Your LEB Evans Lake Family Camp Organizing Committee,